Intellectual property audits

 There has been a surge in trade mark applications in the digital space, notably concerning virtual goods, virtual environments such as the metaverse, NFTs, and the blockchain according to observations made by IP Australia.
 This article discusses the things to consider when selecting the classification(s) for virtual goods and services when filing an application for…

-• Intellectual property assignments and the right to sue
+• Assigning intellectual property and the right to sue

-Intellectual property assignments and the right to sue
+Assigning intellectual property and the right to sue

 This case examines Re Taypar Pty Ltd v Benko Santic [1989] FCA 543, which determined that an assignee of intellectual property rights cannot sue for pre-assignment infringements, unless the assignment explicitly assigns a right to do so.